 Video provided by author Video editor: Please use this animation as a big inset with the command window running in the background.
 [Same animation video as in 2.5.2]

-SCREEN: Talent points to the file TEXT: dump.myadsorbate.lammpstrj
+SCREEN: Talent points to the file TEXT: dump.ch2oh.lammpstrj

 The NVT simulation comprises an equilibration portion and a production portion.
 The production portion starts when the energy of the system plotted against time [1] levels off [2].